IMTtugraz/PySeus/docs/source/usage/installation.rst

 Installation
 ============

-Zou can download the latest version from `GitHub <https://github.com/calmer/PySEUS>`_.
+You can download the latest version from `GitHub <https://github.com/calmer/PySEUS>`_.

 From the downloaded directory, run ``python setup.py install`` to install PySeus.
 Running ``pip uninstall pyseus`` will remove all installed files.